-If you ask a random person what is the most dangerous predator in the world, most people will mention wolves, bears, lions, etc. We often forget that the most dangerous predator Earth, by far, is the human.
+If you ask a random person what is the most dangerous predator in the world, most people will mention animals wolves, bears, lions, sharks, and so forth.
+But we often forget that the most dangerous predator Earth, by far, is the human.
 They are not to be underestimated, especially if they’re desperate.

 Remember, when disaster strikes, the vast majority of people will not be prepared.
 A typical city only has about 3 days of food in the stores.
 After that, people with supplies will be targeted.
 I’m not saying every single person you encounter is going to rob you, but crime will definitely go up, especially if police are stretched to the limit (and they will be).
 This post is about how to avoid making yourself a target when out among civilians.

 If you have any fantasies of yourself as a Chuck Norris type hero who will kick three or four guys’ asses if he has to, stop dreaming.
 Even if you’re in great shape, you’ll be hard pressed to survive a fight with one thug, and thugs often travel in packs.
 Even if you do win the fight, what if you’re seriously wounded?
 Hospitals might be overcrowded or closed.
 So do your best to avoid combat.
 Here’s what to do:

 - Blend in.
 When out looking for supplies, materials or water, don’t look well-to-do.
 If you’re wearing your nice new jeans, hundred-dollar sneakers and Oakley sunglasses, people are going to assume you have a lot of stuff wherever you live and you will be followed home.
 Instead, wear torn jeans, old boots and a dirty T-shirt.
 Most criminals won’t waste their time with someone who looks as poor as they do.